sam16222/sparkv2/INSTALL.md

 ## Advanced details

+Still looking for more details about expected behavior?
+Look in our [black box testing suite](https://github.com/SiddarthR56/spark/blob/main/docs/blackBoxTests.pdf) to learn about manual tests you can conduct that will help you learn more about the software.

 Having issue with a dependency not being available?
 Try to install the needed dependency with ```npm -i module-name```.

 Having an issue with the application functionality?
 Visit our [troubleshooting_guide](/docs/troubleshooting_guide.md) for advice and debugging options for common problems.